Istionia/HabitMinder/README.md

 ## 7. Accessibility (COMING SOON)
 - Prioritizing accessibility, HabitMinder offers features like voice commands and screen reader support.
-- We are committed to making the app as inclusive as possible.
+- I am committed to making the app as inclusive as possible.

-I hope you enjoy this one!

 # Installation
 Download it on the [App Store.](https://apps.apple.com/us/app/habitminder/id6451428498)